mini-rose/mocha/doc/grammar.rst

 Grammar
 =======

-The coffee language grammar is represented using a mix of EBNF and regular expressions.
+The Mocha language grammar is represented using a mix of EBNF and regular expressions.
 Syntax parsers can be built using this specification::

         module ::= use-expr